apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden Issues Rare Presidential Apology Over Indian Boarding Schools**
+**Tom Holland’s ‘Spider-Man 4’ Sets July 2026 Release, Two Months After ‘Avengers: Doomsday’**

-You can read more about it [here](https://www.bloomberg.com/news/articles/2024-10-25/biden-issues-rare-presidential-apology-over-indian-boarding-schools).
+You can read more about it [here](https://variety.com/2024/film/news/spider-man-4-release-date-july-2024-tom-holland-1236191085/).

 ## Requirements
 - Python 3.8